Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * full can be uniquely translated into quaternions and reverse.
 Quaternions are used for storage efficiency, using 4 instead of 9 values.
 They can also be translated into angle-axis mode with 4 parameters, where axis is a Euler axis (not to be confused with Euler angles) and angle is the rotation around this axis.
 * The four numbers (0 0 0 1) in the last line make sure that rotations and translations stay at their positions.
 They don't change.
 * the transformation matrices are created by the Dn Denavit-Hartenberg parameters and multiplied to get forward kinematics

+# Forward: chain of rotation matrices

+The parameters for a rotation matrix are the Dn parameter values of the Denavit-Hartenberg values.
+For the tool Dn, G10 tool offsets are added.
+The Dn parameters are numbered from D0 to D8 and are executed in this order.
+Not defined Dn-s are omitted.

+Starting from the origin coordinate system (X right, Y back, Z top at position 0,0,0) or from the workpiece in workpiece mode, the Dn rotation matrices are multiplied until the endpoint tool is reached.
+The result is a position (X, Y, Z cartesian coordinates) and orientation (X, Y, Z coordinate system axes).

+If orientationType is set to full, all three orientation axes are used by calculation of the next steps.
+If it is zaxis, only the orientation of the Z axis is used.
+In no is set, only position information is used.

+Sometimes it is necessary to invert the rotation matrix before multiplication with the other matrices, this is explained in the section about workpiece mode.

 # World coordinate or workpiece mode